-Cannabis and techno-democracy + a connection with Iceland
+Cannabis and techno-demanding + a connection with Iceland

 Earlier this year, Apple (everyone’s beloved corporate giant) removed this cannabis app without warning.
 Modifications were done to the application, then this happened: